JupiterOne/graph-vsphere/docs/development.md

 1. Have SDDC set up in VMware inventory.
 2. Make sure you're able to access SDDC's vCenter.
 3. Note down the vCenter credentials (login and password).
-4. Note down the vCenter path in the vSphere Client (vcenter.sddc-X-YY-ZZ-F.vmwarevmc.com).
+4. Note down the vCenter domain in the vSphere Client (vcenter.sddc-X-YY-ZZ-F.vmwarevmc.com).

 ## Authentication

-Provide the vCenter login as LOGIN, vCenter password as PASSWORD, and the vCenter path (step 4 above) as DOMAIN in the `.env`.
+Provide the vCenter login as LOGIN, vCenter password as PASSWORD, and the vCenter domain (step 4 above) as DOMAIN in the `.env`.
 You can use [.env.example](../.env.example) as reference.

 ## Developing while using HAR recordings